 I used to wonder how everyone looked so pulled together when I felt like I was a total scatterbrained disaster!

-Ever since I started freelancing full time, I've been on a warpath to organize my life the best I can.
+Ever since I started my own blog and business, I’ve been on a mission to organize my life the best I can.

 By eliminating the clutter, I’ve been able to clear my mind and feel more refreshed to tackle my work and personal life.